-This shows the amount of total swap space in kB.
+The amount of total swap space in kB.

 Used swap (kB)

-This shows the amount of used swap space in kB.
+The amount of used swap space in kB.
 Paging is one of the memory-management schemes by which a computer can store and retrieve data from secondary storage for use in main memory.
 Paging is an important part of virtual memory implementation in most contemporary general-purpose operating systems, allowing them to use disk storage for data that does not fit into physical random-access memory (RAM).